cass-kul/cass-kul.github.io/_exercises/performance.md

 Before we delve into the details of instruction set architectures, remember the core principle of the **cpu clock**:
 The CPU is driven by a clock that switches between two voltages (high and low).
-The time it takes for the clock to complete one cycle of high and then low voltage is known as the clock period.
+The time it takes for the clock to complete one cycle of high and then low voltage is known as the *clock period*.

 ![Simple clock cycle diagram](/exercises/8-microarchitecture/clock.drawio.svg){: .center-image }